 When conducting research, it is often useful to know what documents discuss a relevant document that you have already found.
-For example, if you have an article published in 2010 discussing medical malpractice in California, it might be useful to see a list of documents published after 2010 that cite or refer to that 2010 article to see how the area of law evolved.
+For example, if you have an article published in 2010 discussing medical malpractice in California, it might be useful to see a list of documents published after 2010 that cite or refer to that 2010 article to see how the area of law has evolved.
 Such a tool goes by various names like "citing references" or "citator," but most legal research platforms have it available for some types of authorities.
 Further discussion of citing references and their value in legal research will occur in Chapter 6 and 7.
-In the meantime, Chapters 3-5 will focus on the individual sources of law that researchers will discover on these legal research platforms.